 In 1917, the first Pulitzer Prize for Reporting went to Herbert Bayard Swope for articles that had appeared in the New York World the previous year titled "Inside the German Empire."
 Reporting from Germany in the early years of World War I, Swope later went on to become the paper's editor-in-chief.
 His advice to journalists might be well-taken today: "I can't give you a sure-fire formula for success, but I can give you a formula for failure: try to please everybody all the time."

-John Steinbeck's "The Grapes of Wrath" is one of the most-discussed American novels of the 20th century
+John Steinbeck's 'The Grapes of Wrath' is one of the most-discussed American novels of the 20th century

 In 1940, John Steinbeck won a Pulitzer for his novel of the previous year, "The Grapes of Wrath," a realistic depiction of the desperate plight of tenant farmers in the 1930s.
 Steinbeck famously said, "I want to put a tag of shame on the greedy bastards who are responsible for this," meaning the Great Depression.
 The novel is an indictment of rampant capitalism.
-"The quality of owning freezes you forever into 'I,' and cuts you off forever from the 'we'," is one memorable quote from the novel.
+"The quality of owning freezes you forever into 'I,' and cuts you off forever from the 'we,'" is one memorable quote from the novel.

 In 1957, John F. Kennedy won a Pulitzer for his 1955 book, "Profiles in Courage," depicting eight historic members of the US Senate who demonstrated integrity in the face of opposition.
 Then himself a senator, Kennedy went on to become the 35th President of the United States.

-In 1981, Janet Cooke was the first Afro-American woman to win the coveted Pulitzer Prize, based on her depiction of an eight-year-old black heroin addict in Washington named Jimmy.
+In 1981, Janet Cooke was the first African-American woman to win the coveted Pulitzer Prize, based on her depiction of an eight-year-old Black heroin addict in Washington named Jimmy.
 The articles in the Washington Post were so harrowing and startlingly detailed that they generated a national outpouring of sympathy for the boy.
 There was a problem, however: He didn't exist.
 Cooke had completely fabricated the character, and her editors had not checked the sources.
 After the scandal broke, Cooke returned the prize and left her job and public life.
 It was a severe blow to the Post's reputation — and to that of journalism in general.

 In 1999, Maureen Dowd took a Pulitzer for distinguished commentary based on her columns in the New York Times on the affair of then-President Bill Clinton with Monica Lewinsky.
 "These are not grounds for impeachment.
 These are grounds for divorce," she wrote then.
 Dowd is known for her scathing and sometimes wickedly humorous depictions of people in power — and of contemporary life in her country: "The idea of American exceptionalism doesn't extend to Americans being exceptional."